PostHog/posthog.com/contents/handbook/people/hiring-process.md

 Candidates who are unsuccessful at this stage will receive automated feedback, unless they personalized their application, in which case a short email is appropriate.

-#### Engineering
+### Engineering

 We hire repeatedly into engineering roles, so here are a few things we look for:

 - Experience with relevant technologies (Python or similar, React or similar, something to do with big data is a bonus)
-- Has started a project from scratch, without outside help
+- Someone who has started a project from scratch, without outside help.
-    - Usually this manifests as having been the founder of a startup, or building an impressive side project.
-It can also be shown through a big project in the day job, but that requires a bit more digging.
+   - You might have been a founder of a startup, or have built an impressive site project.
+Or it could be part of a big project in your current job, where you work as part of a small, autonomous team.
 - Communication.
-Do they have writing errors in their cover letter?
-What does their online presence look like?
+Are there any writing errors in the cover letter?
+Does the online preference look good?
-    - More so than other companies, all of our communication is written and public for the world to see.
+   -More so than other companies, all of our communication is written and public for the world to see.
 Good written communication is key.

+### Booking interviews

+If you are booking meetings through Workable, you should connect your Google Calendar and Zoom accounts under Settings first - this enables you to schedule meetings from within Workable itself.
+This is really helpful, as Workable will automatically populate the calendar invitation with all the useful info for interviewers like resumes so you don't need to do it manually.

+When you book, you have the option of selecting a Google Meet or Zoom call.
+You should default to Zoom unless you are scheduling a meeting that you are not attending yourself, in which case use Google Meet (as Zoom will require you to attend as host).

+Make sure you have set an agenda for the meeting in order to be welcoming to the candidate and to let the internal PostHog team member know what they need to cover in the meeting.
+The person who _books_ the meeting is responsible for setting the agenda.

-### Interview 1 - Culture with Eltje
+## Interview 1 - Culture

+The first stage of the interview process is a culture-based interview with [Eltje](/handbook/people/team), our People and Talent Lead.

-We start with an interview which is designed to get the overall picture on what a candidate is looking for, and to explain who we are.
-A template scorecard has been created for this stage in Workable.
+At this stage we want to get an impression of what the candidate is looking for, and to explain who we are and what we are looking for.

-This is to allow both PostHog and the candidate to assess whether the candidate is a great cultural addition to the team, and to dig into any areas of potential misalignment based on the application.
+We also want to make sure that the candidate is a great cultural addition to the team.
 We are looking for proactivity, directness, good communication, an awareness of the impact of the candidate's work, and evidence of iteration / a growth mindset.

-- Talk about PostHog, where we're at and what the future looks like, including our long-term vision.
-If it was cold outreach, we provide a little more context up front.
-- Talk about the candidate, dig into any questions we have from their CV.
-- Talk about the hiring process and check if the candidate has seen our compensation calculator so we know we're roughly aligned.
+We will also give the candidate the chance to ask any questions you might have about PostHog and the role, and explain the next steps.

 Candidates who are unsuccessful at this stage should receive a personalized email with feedback.

-### Interview 2 - Technical
+## Interview 2 - Technical

 The second step is the technical interview.
-This is usually 2 PostHog team members spending an hour with the candidate (at the same time).
+This is usually 2 PostHog team members spending 45-60 minutes with the candidate.

 These interviews will focus on the skills needed to fill the role.

 For a design hire, questions could be:
 - A walk through of an example website page, product or other